 Before you can start programming the scripts, you must configure your system.
-If you do not have the appropriate devices, you can also follow the tutorial with simulated devices.
+If you do not have the appropriate devices, you are welcome to follow the tutorial with simulated devices.
 You can download the QmixElements project with simulated devices and the script created in the tutorial here.

-IMPORTANT For this tutorial you need the QmixElements version v20191121 or a newer version.
+For this tutorial you need the QmixElements version v20191121 or a newer version.
 If you are still using an older version, please update to the latest QmixElements version.
-Latest QmixElements Version

 To record and visualize the generated flow profiles graphically in real time, use the graphical logger and configure it according to the figure below.
 The current flow rate of both pumps should be displayed as well as the current value of the virtual channel ❶.
 As Log Interval❷ set a value of 0.1 seconds.
 Now you can start programming the first script.

 Part 1 – Script for generating a sawtooth profile

 The aim of this script is to generate a flow profile in the form of a sawtooth with one pump and to supplement the flow of the first pump with the second pump so that the sum of the two flows leads to a constant flow with a defined flow rate but with a mixing ratio that changes over time.

 The sawtooth is generated by increasing the flow rate stepwise in a fixed interval from 0 to the desired target flow rate.
 The following parameters can be identified for the script: